barry-scott/xml-preferences/README.rst

         *store_as* defaults to the *element_name* and is used to name the python variable that this node is store in its in parent object.

         When *default* is True and there is not XML that matches this SchemeNode a default value will be stored in the parent object.

+        When the node is defaulted the attributes of the node can be set from a dictionary pass as *default_attributes*.

     dumpScheme( f, indent=0 )